benliu5085/EECS738ml-KU/proj2/README.md

                 is still computing in the real probability domain. train.py     -- the program to load data from alllines.txt and train HMM using functions in HMM_log.py, call it by: python2 train.py estimate.py  -- the program to estimate a given sequence is a "shakespeare" sentence or not.
-By default the program will use
-                "to be or not to be" as example sentences.
+By default the program will use "a question not to be asked" as example sentences.
 But user can use other sentence by calling it: python2 estimate.py <sentence>
                 it should be noted that all words must be in the alllines.txt, and be lower case. hmm_parameter.txt